 One study suggests that three to four cups of coffee per day can provide caffeine benefits as well as the antioxidant and anticancer benefits of coffee.

 But it’s important to remember that your body’s source of energy is food, not caffeine.
-Jami Cooley’s blog on 8 Energy Boosting Foods to Keep You Alert provides a great list of foods such as green tea and wheatgrass that provide long sustaining and healthy energy reserves.
+There are other foods, such as green tea and wheatgrass, that provide long sustaining and healthy energy reserves.
 Another way to improve your energy level is by using vitamin and mineral supplements.
-Check here to learn how vitamins and minerals will trigger your body to produce more ATP.